What Is Consumption-based or Usage Billing?

 Rating and Charging for Usage

-Usage-based billing tracks how much each customer “uses” your products or services to create a dynamic invoice for each customer.
+Usage billing↗️ meters how much each customer "uses" your products or services to create a dynamic invoice for each customer.
 The usage rating process involves converting a customer's usage data into a monetary-equivalent value.

 Usage Billing System